 - Explain that each journal entry includes the date when it was written.
 Some teachers provide a date stamp that children can use to date their entries.
 Others print the day’s date where children can see it and copy it.

-- If a child wants to write a caption, let him dictate or help him sound out words.
+- If a child wants to write a caption, let them dictate or help them sound out words.

 - Let children decorate their file folders or journal covers.

 - Spend time with each child throughout the week to look at his or her response journal and to talk about what is in it.
 “I see you added a picture of a dog and the letters ‘D’ and ‘G’ to your entry today.
 Tell me more about what you were thinking about the book when you wrote this.”